raspberrypilearning/getting-started-with-guis/worksheet.md

 1. Add the `Picture` widget to your import statement.

-1. Add code on the GUI to create the `Picture` widget.
+1. Add a `Picture` to the GUI:

     ```python
     my_cat = Picture(app, image="cat.gif")
     ```

-1. Save your code and press F5 to run it.
+1. Press F5 to run iyour code.
 You should see your picture appear on the GUI.

     ![Display a picture](images/picture-gui.png)